ykasidit/ecodroidlink/README.markdown

 Then, it would proceed - once it shows "edl: Bluetooth Network Access Point Server (for nap) registered for bridge edl_br0" - this means it's done!
 Now you can proceed to connect from your Android device or other computers which have Bluetooth.

-- For instructions and screenshots on how to setup Android phones/tablets to use your Bluetooth Internet - please see the "Android Setup" part of the [Official EcoDroidLink Page](http://www.clearevo.com/ecodroidlink).
+- For instructions and screenshots on how to setup Android phones/tablets to use your new Bluetooth Internet source - please see the "Android Bluetooth Internet Setup" topic of the [Official EcoDroidLink Page](http://www.clearevo.com/ecodroidlink) - there are also intructions/screenchots to setup and use Bluetooth Internet on Windows 7, Windows XP and Ubuntu computers in the "Computer Bluetooth interent Setup" section in that same page.

 - Below is an example output EcoDroidLink running on Ubuntu 12.04: